4 Best Materials for Reusable Water Bottles

 Which Option Is Best For You?

 This is an entirely personal choice and depends on various factors.
-From a sustainability point of view, no one material is preferable to another besides disposable plastic.
-It's the re-use of a water bottle over single-use that matters.
+From a sustainability point of view, not one material is preferable to another besides disposable plastic.
+It's the reuse of a water bottle over single-use that matters.

 All water bottle materials, besides BPA, carry minimal risk.
 Even if you decide to go for BPA-free plastic, it's best to get yourself familiar with the pros and cons of plastic water bottles first.